moltenib/simple-duplicate-finder/README.md

 - Context menu on right click with the following options:
   - Open the containing directory (with one file only)
   - Rename (id.)
-  - Swapping file names (with two files only)
+  - Swap file names (with two files only)
   - Delete selected (one to multiple files)
   - Keep the oldest (with two to multiple files)
   - Bulk rename (id.)